 The course requires Windows 7 or 8, ability to view and print documents saved in Microsoft Word format, and Visual C# 2012 Express.
 If you are looking for our new Beginning Visual C# 2015 Edition Tutorial click here.

 ORDERING AND DELIVERY OPTIONS

-You have the option of ordering this tutorial in a paperback textbook format which includes a free E-Tutorial E-Book Internet download OR you can save printing costs and order just a E-Tutorial E-Book Internet download.
-This tutorial is currently delivered in a Acrobat PDF E-Book format.
+This tutorial is currently delivered in a MS Word & Acrobat PDF E-Book format on this website.
 The PDF version of this book is downloadable to any portable device that can view the Acrobat PDF format.
 The entire E-Book and/or selected chapters can be printed on your local printer and/or viewed on your computer screen.
 The E-Books can be downloaded from our website immediately after purchase.
 We compress the download files using a zip format

 to help reduce the size of files for faster downloading.